sp

 Above: Paris transport metro : underground railway station

-There are so many brochures and tourist maps available all over Paris - just about all of them will have a paris metro guide, so you'll never get lost.
-Once you're on the metro, there are clearly marked metro maps above each day inside the train.
-As you get on, pay attention to the name of the Metro stop where you were, and the next one you arrive on.
-Check the Paris metro guide above the door to make sure you're heading in the right direction - everyone goes in the wrong direction at least once :-)
+There are so many brochures and tourist maps available all over Paris – just about all of them will have a paris metro guide, so you’ll never get lost.
+Once you’re on the metro, there are clearly marked metro maps – and also inside the train.
+As you get on the train, pay attention to the name of the Metro stop where you were, and the next one you arrive on.
+Check the Paris metro guide above the door to make sure you’re heading in the right direction – everyone goes in the wrong direction at least once :-) If this happens to you, simply get OFF the train and walk over to the platform where the train will go in the opposite direction.

 Getting around Paris by metro